 Released on May 30, 1957, the star-driven Western Gunfight at the O.K.
-Corral was one of the top 10 hits of the year, grossing $4.7 million at the box-office.
+Corral was one of that year’s top 10 commercial hits, grossing $4.7 million at the box-office.
+(It was then re-released several times, always successfully, see below).

 Of the many versions of the October 26, 1881, O.K.
-Corral shootout in Tombstone, Arizona, this is the most impressive one.
+Corral shootout in Tombstone, Arizona, this may be the most impressive one.

 After saving him, the action shifts to Dodge City, Kansas, where Earp is marshal and Holiday on his side.
 Later, in Tombstone, Arizona, Wyatt’s brother Virgil is city marshal, and Wyatt confronts the Clanton-McLowery outlaw gang

-The film concerns the tensions through the many months leading up to the famous battle, which lasted less than 2 minutes.
+The film concerns the tensions lasting through the many months leading up to the famous battle, which n actuality lasted less than two minutes.

 The cast includes Earl Holliman as Charles Bassett, Dennis Hopper as Billy Clanton, Kenneth Tobey as Bat Masterson, Lee Van Cleef as Ed Bailey, Jack Elam as Tom McLowery, and John Hudson, DeForest Kelley and Martin Milner as Virgil, Morgan, and James Earp, respectively.